Introduction

 - Close enough that you will not forget them

-A seedling that dries out repeatedly may survive, but it often becomes checked and stressed.
-For crops like lettuce, coriander, spinach and pak choi, that stress can lead to early bolting once they are planted out.
+For crops like lettuce, coriander, spinach and pak choi, repeated drying can lead to stress and early bolting once they are planted out.

 Watch Seedlings Closely for the First Few Days